 Joell Lee performing the part of Lu in the new skit "Millie's Bag" written by founder Dianne Honore'.
 It is centered around the misfortunes and mayhem of the day!
 Stay connected for upcoming performances.

-We have done public exhibits on black Mardi Gras traditions, film screenings, evenings of Jazz music and New Orleans created cocktails, tours, secondline classes and more!
+We also offer public exhibits on black Mardi Gras traditions, film screenings, evenings of Jazz music and New Orleans created cocktails, tours, secondline classes and more!
 Stay tuned as our mission is education so, we are continuously having events.